Have you ever wondered how popular a certain website really is?

 Quantcast is probably the most accurate traffic estimator tool currently available, but it comes with two important caveats: first, its accuracy is still spotty from site to site, and second, its data set is severely limited when compared to sites like SimilarWeb or Alexa.

 This is due to how Quantcast works: a website must set up Quantcast’s data collection feed on the site itself, which allows Quantcast to start collecting data and estimating traffic.
-As such, Quantcast cannot accurately estimate traffic for sites that don’t participate.
-You won’t find sites for most lesser-known websites on Quantcast.
+Quantcast cannot accurately estimate traffic for sites that don’t participate.
+Sadly, you won’t find stats for most lesser-known websites on Quantcast.

 That being said, when a site is being tracked, Quantcast offers a lot of amazing data to pore over.
 The demographic breakdown is especially insightful, which includes visitor ethnicity, shopping interests, media interests, occupations, and political affiliations.